Skip Navigation

 Menopause is diagnosed when a woman has gone 12 consecutive months without her normal period.
 This typically happens when a woman is in her 40s or 50s.
 In the United States, 51 is the average age for menopause.

 Before menopause, it’s common to experience perimenopause, which can have many signs and symptoms that are similar to menopause.
-Perimenopause can last for several years.
+Perimenopause can last for 7-10 years on average.
 There are many ways that the symptoms of perimenopause and menopause can be reduced if they’re bothersome, ranging from simple lifestyle adjustments to hormone therapy.

 We offer a variety of appointment types.
 Learn more or call 913-588-1227 to schedule now.